 Wave boxes are a nice way to discreetly hide a water moving powerhouse.
 A pump sits in the base of a box that fills with water before being dispersed into the aquarium creating a wave.

 The controllability of the pump allows the wave size and timing to be altered to suit your aquarium and livestock.

-Just like with the LED fixtures Guide I also created a helpful article guiding you through all the different types of pump and their uses within a saltwater aquarium:
+Just like the LED fixtures Guide, I also created a helpful article guiding you through all the different types of pumps and their uses within a saltwater aquarium:

 Keeping coral is an easy journey but only when you give the coral frags the best chance of settling in and thriving.
 Buy the best equipment you can afford and buy it once, be patient and add only a few frags at a time when your aquarium has finished its algae blooms and aim to keep your water stable.

 The last part when adding your new coral is to start with the corals that are the most forgiving to allow you the greatest chance of success.